CiscoDevNet/project-mcgruff/README.md

    Wait for this to complete (approx. ??? minutes)

 ## Notes

+* **Individual** `.tf` files can be moved into/out-of respective `disabled` folders to remove/create portioins of a config.

+* **AWS CLI credentials timeout** - This can occur during Terraform `apply` and may result in interruption of the run (potentially causing corruption/sync problems between the actual resources and the Terraform state file.)

+  It is possible to modify (i.e. increase) the AWS authentication session duration via: **IAM/Access management/Roles/{admin role}/Summary/Edit**.

+  **Note:** Do this at your own risk and only in non-production environments - extended session lifetime can be a security risk.

+  Once modified, you will want to modify your [AWS CLI authentication mechanism](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) to start requesting the longer session duration.

+* **Corruption/sync issues in Terraform state files** - This can occur due to `apply` run interruptions (credential timeouit/network connection loss), or even just when provider-side errors/issues cause an abort.

+  This can be difficult to recover from, but a few initial things to try, in increasing order of desperation:

+  * Correct any problems in the configuration and re-`apply`.

+  * Try `terraform plan -refresh=ADDRESS`, see [Command: plan](https://developer.hashicorp.com/terraform/cli/commands/plan#replace-address).

+  * Destroy resources affected by the error using Terraform.
+Try moving individual `.tf` files into `disabled/` or commenting-out specific resources.

+  * Destroy the entire Terraform configuration and start fresh (`terraform destroy --var-file="../global.tfvars`).

+  * If all else fails, you may need to manually delete some/all resources via the AWS admin console and delete the Terraform state files from the S3 bucket.

+  * Start Googling, e.g. [How to Recover Your Deployment From a Terraform Apply Crash](https://eclipsys.ca/terraform-tips-how-to-recover-your-deployment-from-a-terraform-apply-crash/).

 * **Update kubectl credentials** - Once the EKS cluster has been created, you can refresh kubectl credentials with: